- Some users reported that their keyboard types numbers instead of letters.

 - Click the Search automatically for updated driver software option.

 Alternatively, you can use third-party tools such as DriverFix to automatically update all outdated drivers with just a couple of clicks.

 It will look for driver problems and after a couple of minutes, you will receive a report with the recommended drivers to install.

 The easiest thing to do is to click on the Select All box to install all of them in a single step.
 If you have reasons not to install some of them, you can select them individually.

 Just click the checkbox corresponding to each driver you want to install and click on the installation button from their right.

 2. Scan your machine for malware

-In case you don’t have a reliable antivirus, we strongly recommend to check out Bitdefender Antivirus Plus, because it provides both great speed and protection from all types of malware.
+In case you don’t have a reliable antivirus, we strongly recommend checking out ESET, because it provides both great speed and protection from all types of malware.

 The Bitdefender security solutions are installed in over 500 million devices all over the world and that speaks a lot about its reliability.